rastersoft/autovala/README.md

 project, because it will search for the first .avprj file located in the current folder or upstream.

+Once created the CMakeLists.txt files, just go to the folder *install/* and run *cmake ..* to generate the makefiles and other temporary files.
+You can also use *cmake .. -DBUILD_VALADOC=ON* to add Valadoc support.
+This is still an experimental feature, that relies on some changes to the cmake for vala package, so it's possible that it doesn't work for you yet.

 ## PROJECT FILE FORMAT ##